theanujsinha01/theanujsinha01/README.md

 #  About Me:
 👋.
 Hello!
 I’m Anuj , a passionate data analytics newcomer ready to transform data into actionable insights.
 With a strong foundation in statistical analysis, data visualization, and a knack for solving complex problems, I’m eager to dive into the world of data analytics and make a meaningful impact.

-🔧 Skills: Python, MySQL, PowerBI, Exel, Maths & Statistics
+🔧 Skills: Python, MySQL, PowerBI, Machine Learning(Basic), Maths & Statistics